Estate Planning for Blended Families

 Estate Planning for Women

 Nadia runs a successful consulting business in downtown Calgary.
 It struggled a bit during the pandemic, but is rebounding nicely.
 Recently divorced, Nadia lives with her three school-aged children and is also a part-time caregiver to her ailing mother who lost her husband to cancer three years ago.
-A typical day for Nadia is one of constant juggling between her duties as an entrepreneur, mother, and caregiver.
-And she is not alone.

 Estate Planning for Women